 Basic Autoplan insurance protects you and your passengers for up to $1 million.
 It also covers anyone in your household if they're hit as a pedestrian or cyclist.

-You can purchase up to $2 million in Excess UMP coverage.
+You can buy up to a total UMP limit of $2 million, $3 million, $4 million or $5 million to protect yourself and your family.
 Talk to your Autoplan Broker about the coverage that is right for you.

 If you have valid collision coverage, damage to your vehicle will be covered by your policy when you pay your deductible.
 If the out-of-province insurance company accepts liability then we may be able to waive your deductible.

 If you don't have collision coverage with ICBC, you will need to contact the at-fault driver's insurance company to pay for your repairs and out-of-pocket expenses.
 For your best chances of coverage, through ICBC or another insurance company, see the full list of information you should collect when you Report a claim.